digital-progress/women-cinema/content/event/florence/index.md

 ---
-title: "Women and Cinema Festival Exhibition in Florence"
+title: "Above and Below the Line: The Labour of Women in Postwar Italian Cinema"

 event: